pub-comp/caching/AopCaching/readme.txt

 PubComp.Caching.AopCaching
 -------------------------------------------

-Please make sure after this NuGet is installed, that the PstSharp NuGet is installed as well explicitly (Not happening automaticaly in new csProj, has to be added manually).
+In case you are using the new style csproj or PackageReference tags in old csproj files, please make sure you also install the PostSharp NuGet package, in required version (since it won't be added automaticaly, and it has to be specified explicitly).